 Obviously if you can meet your colleagues you will know if you want to work with them.
 We will come back to that.

-Does they Try To Evaluate Your Soft Skills?
+Do They Try To Evaluate Your Soft Skills?

 Soft skills are as important as pure programming knowledge.
 My experience tells me that bad communication always drives bad implementation: